FAQ: Flu

 Will you offer an egg-free flu vaccine for individuals with egg allergies?

-Is the flu vaccine available as a nasal spray?
+Is the flu vaccine available as a nasal spray at MIT Health clinics?

 What are the potential side effects of the flu vaccine?

-According to the CDC, the most common side effect can include:
+According to the CDC, the most common side effects may include:

 • Headache